Viviana Mazza

-Viviana Mazza (born 15 June 1978, Catania, Sicily) is a writer and a journalist at the foreign desk for the Italian daily newspaper Corriere della Sera.
-At Corriere she specializes in covering the United States and the Middle East.
-She has also covered, among other countries, Pakistan, Afghanistan and Nigeria.
+Viviana Mazza (born 15 June 1978, Catania, Sicily) is a writer and a journalist.
+She has been the U.S. correspondent for the Italian daily newspaper Corriere della Sera since November 1, 2022.
+She covers the White House and US politics, has covered both the Trump and the Biden/Harris campaigns, the Trump trials in New York and D.C., and she has travelled with the US President as part of the Press Corps for the G7, G20 and other summits.

+At Corriere she had specialized, since 2006, in covering the United States and the Middle East.
+She also covered, among other countries, Pakistan, Afghanistan and Nigeria.

-She edits the America-Cina newsletter and contributes to the La27Ora blog.
+She edited the America-Cina newsletter and contributed to the La27Ora blog.

 In November 2015 (together with Paolo Valentino) she was the first European newspaper journalist to interview the Iranian president, Hassan Rouhani, after his election.

-On November 1, 2022, Mazza became only the second woman to be the US correspondent for Corriere della Sera.
+On 1 November 2022, Mazza became only the second woman to be appointed US correspondent for Corriere della Sera.